 Fund Financial Statements: The fund financial statements provide information about the Town's funds, including the fiduciary fund.
 Separate statements for each fund category - governmental and fiduciary - are presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental funds.
 All remaining governmental funds are aggregated and reported as non-major funds.
 The Town of Cooleemee has no nonmajor governmental funds and no major or nonmajor enterprise funds.